Trafikito/trafikito-support/content/blog/workspace/2018-09-10-workspace-can-i-edit-a-paid-invoice.md

 tags: [workspace]
 ---

-**No**.
-Paid invoices are in view only mode and can not be edited or removed.
+**No.** Paid invoices are in view only mode and can not be edited or removed.